SumoLogic/sumologic-documentation/docs/dashboards-new/panels.md

 Text panels can provide links to URLs or other Dashboards with markdown syntax.
 To create a link to a URL, surround your linked text with square brackets `[]`, then add your URL in parenthesis `()`, as shown.

-To add a link to a Panel in order to drill down to another Dashboard, see [Add Dashboard Link] (../Dashboards/Get-Started-with-Dashboards-and-Panels/Add-a-Dashboard-Link.md "Add Dashboard Link").
+To add a link to a Panel in order to drill down to another Dashboard, see [Add Dashboard Link](../dashboards/get-started/add-dashboard-link.md).

 ### Syntax